Unmetered Landscape Irrigation

 - These structural changes only affect how rates and charges are allocated among customers; they do not result in additional funds for the District overall.

 - With the rate structure changes, some customers’ bills will go down, while others will go up depending on their service.

 NOTABLE CHANGES UNDER THE RATE STRUCTURE

-The untreated water rates will be standardized to increase ease of understanding and administration.
+The untreated water rates have been standardized to increase ease of understanding and administration.

-Annual Charge – The current annual charge will be replaced with three separate rate components: annual service charge, usage charge, and demand charge.
+Annual Charge – The previous annual charge has been replaced with three separate rate components: annual service charge, usage charge, and demand charge.
 These rate components will be standard for all untreated water customers.

 1. Service Charge – The service charge covers our 24/7 customer service and the billing costs—it is based on eight months of service, from April through November, during irrigation season.